-Tell us a little bit about the history of Aspinall Foundation.
+Tell us about the history of Aspinall Foundation.

 Our Aspinall Foundation Madagascar program started in 2009 and focused, primarily, on gathering local knowledge about the distribution of the greater bamboo lemur, which had recently been re-discovered in Torotorofotsy.